tdavislab/chemical-mapper/README.md

 ### Color Functions

-Allows users to apply color maps to Mapper nodes based on any chosen molecular property (e.g., molecular weight, activity, polarity).
+Allows users to apply color maps to Mapper nodes based on any chosen molecular property (e.g., scaffold, toxicity etc).
 This is useful for visually identifying gradients or clusters based on specific properties.

 ---